sailfishos/docs.sailfishos.org/Reference/Toolchain/README.md

 (\*) The word "tooling" is used instead of "tools" simply for the possibility to distinguish single from multiple.

+Depending on your choice of SDK, please see their corresponding documentation pages for listing and interacting with the toolings and targets: [Sailfish Platform SDK](/Tools/Platform_SDK/Building_Packages#listing-installed-build-targets) and [Sailfish SDK](/Tools/Sailfish_SDK/Building_packages#building-packages-locally)

 ### Build Tools

 The cross-compilation toolchain consists of Linaro GCC, the GNU ld linker and GNU libc, run within a ScratchBox 2 virtual machine within the SDK Build Engine.
 As described before, a single Sailfish SDK installation can include multiple SDK Build Targets.
 Any particular build target is used to perform builds for a specific HW architecture (e.g., armv7, i586, etc) and OS version.
 You can check to see which version of the build tools are installed for a given architecture and OS version by checking the version of the `cross-[arch]-gcc` and `cross-[arch]-binutils` packages under the corresponding SDK Build Tooling.